 We recently bought at 27-piece set of Wolfgang Puck cookware and we love it!
 While doing our research, we found lots of places that sell different combinations for reasonable prices.
-Sam's Club has a set for $99.

 Cast Iron Pans Are Virtually Non-Stick

 The best pans in the world are cast iron.
 Once they are seasoned, they are virtually nonstick.
 They are extremely durable, cheap to buy, and a little of the iron leaches into the food that is cooked in them.
-The iron is especially good for women who need a little more iron in their diet than men do.
+The iron is especially good for women who need a little more iron in their diets.
 I have bought several sets of regular pans, but always go back to the cast iron.
 However, don't buy the ones with wooden handles.
 The handles break off and the pans are virtually useless then.

 Take the Next Step:

 - Check kitchen product reviews at Cheapism.com before making a purchasing decision.

 - Sell my house?
 Or buy a new one first?